markchang/shopper/README.md

 ## Shopper

-A simple single-categoroy classified ads system.
+A simple single-category classified ads system.
 Emphasis on **simple**.